lunasorcery/pridecat/README.md

 ## Windows support?

 Not presently available.
-It might work out-of-the-box in WSL but this hasn't been tested.
+It appears to work out-of-the-box in WSL though.

 ## License